megies/i95_sds/README.md

 $ mkdir /tmp/I95
 ```

 Create a [JSON](https://www.json.org/) file with parameters for the processing.
-This file **should remain unchanged** after starting to process data, at least in terms of the actual signal processing parameters (filter, deconvolution, ...) because there is **no way to tell later on what individual daily I95 file was processed with what settings if the settings change**.
+This file **should remain unchanged** after starting to process data, at least in terms of the actual signal processing parameters (filter, deconvolution, ...) because there is **no way to tell later on what settings were in place when an individual daily I95 file was processed if the settings change**.
 Of course other paramters that do not affect the signal processing (waveform path, FDSN URL, ...) could be changed if needed without changing the signal processing aspect.
 An example file content to copy/paste can be shown by calling the script with that empty directory as a target:

 ```shell
 $ ./update_i95_mseed_archive --sds-root-i95 /tmp/I95 -t 2024-234 --stream HH